UBC-MDS/DSCI522_group315/README.md

 ### Is the UFC Fair?

 The UFC is a relatively new sport, and the rules are still evolving.
 One common source of controversy is the outcome of the fight when it goes to the judges score card.
-UFC personalities and fighters often take to the web after fights to complain about poor juding decisions.
+UFC personalities and fighters often take to the web after fights to complain about poor judging decisions.
 The Bleacher Report wrote an article in 2014 highlight [The 10 Most Controversial Judging Decisions in UFC History](https://bleacherreport.com/articles/2072171-the-10-most-controversial-judging-decisions-in-ufc-history#slide0).

 So how do judges score a fight?
 The system is somewhat confusing, but here are the basics:

-- Judges score each round on a "*10-Point Must Sytem*".
+- Judges score each round on a "*10-Point Must System*".

 - The fighter deemed to have won the round receives 10 points.